Sector Expertise. Client-First Delivery.

 Enterprise ERP Implementation — Mid-Market Organization

-CMA conducts a rapid project health assessment and delivers an honest, written assessment of the project's current state — including which change requests are contractually supportable and which aren't.
-We take over vendor meeting facilitation, install a milestone accountability framework, and establish an executive dashboard with realistic schedule and budget projections.
+CMA conducts a rapid project health assessment and delivers an honest, written assessment of the project's current state, including which change requests are contractually supportable and which aren't.
+We take over meeting facilitation, install a milestone accountability framework, and establish an executive dashboard with realistic schedule and budget projections.
 Two of the six change requests are denied based on contractual analysis; two more are renegotiated.

 The ERP goes live five months after CMA engagement, $680K under the revised budget.
 The organization enters hypercare with a functioning governance model and a vendor relationship that is managed, not managed around.